-This is one of those problems that everybody in the cake decorating world has had problems with at one time or another.
+This is one of those problems everybody in the cake decorating world has had problems with at one time or another.
 In fact, for years I struggled with this myself!

 I hope by sharing these simple tips, maybe some of you won't have to struggle as much as I did!
 So let's get to it!